Why a Whole-Food Diet Is Not Enough: The Case for Natural Performance Nutrition

 Missing Nutritional Elements in The Modern Environment

-In addition to what we’ve covered so far, there are numerous nutritional elements that used to be a key part of a natural human diet, which are now exceedingly rare or even completely missing from our daily environment:
+On top of all this, there are numerous nutritional elements that used to be a key part of a natural human diet, which are now exceedingly rare or completely missing from our daily environment.

 Minerals and electrolytes